Category

 Thankfully!!
 I did not put the book down (after coming super close).
 In his early 50s, Bruni had it all: a phenomenal job (New York Times columnist and bestselling book author), friends, family, a partner: he was living his best life.
 But one morning he woke up with a blurriness in one eye that turned out couldn’t be fixed.
 Even worse, there’s a twenty percent chance his other eye could go down the same path, rendering him blind.

 Bruni shares deeply personal stories about his life, his health and how he manages his world with a (mostly) invisible disability.
-Bruni layers into his memoir all that was involved with taking care of his once highly competent father who with Alzheimer’s, going through a break-up when he’d just learned his diagnosis, and incredible stories about how different people deal with disease or a disabling condition.
+Bruni layers into his memoir all that was involved with taking care of his once highly competent father who has Alzheimer’s, going through a break-up when he’d just learned his diagnosis, and incredible stories about how different people deal with disease or a disabling condition.
 Review: worth your time to read or listen on audio.
+Loved it.

 Pearl Five